-- 23 October 2001 The Council at its Ordinary Meeting resolved to conditionally approve the construction of a warehouse, two showrooms, one shop and two offices on the subject site. - 14 May 2002 The Council at its Ordinary Meeting granted conditional approval for proposed mezzanine level to approved warehouse, two showrooms, one shop and two offices.
+23 October 2001 The Council at its Ordinary Meeting resolved to conditionally approve proposed mezzanine level to approved warehouse, two showrooms, one shop and two offices.

+14 May 2002 The Council at its Ordinary Meeting granted conditional approval for

-- 8 October 2002 The Council at its Ordinary Meeting granted conditional approval for a proposed warehouse. - 7 July 2004 The Council at its Ordinary Meeting refused an application for a proposed car park. - 12 February 2008 The Council at its Ordinary Meeting resolved to conditionally approve the construction of a four storey mixed-use development comprising eight offices, eleven multiple dwellings and basement car park. - 16 December 2008 The Council at its Ordinary Meeting resolved to refuse an application for the construction of a four-storey mixed-use development comprising eight offices, eleven multiple dwellings and basement car park (Reconsideration of previous condition (xxii)). - 9 March 2010 The Council at its Ordinary Meeting conditionally approved a Four Storey Mixed-Use Development comprising eight offices, eleven multiple dwellings and associated basement car parking.
+8 October 2002 The Council at its Ordinary Meeting granted conditional approval for a proposed warehouse.
+7 July 2004 The Council at its Ordinary Meeting refused an application for a proposed car park.
+12 February 2008 The Council at its Ordinary Meeting resolved to conditionally approve the construction of a four storey mixed-use development comprising eight offices, eleven multiple dwellings and basement car park.
+16 December 2008 The Council at its Ordinary Meeting resolved to refuse an application for the construction of a four-storey mixed-use development comprising eight offices, eleven multiple dwellings and basement car park (Reconsideration of previous condition (xxii)).
+9 March 2010 The Council at its Ordinary Meeting conditionally approved a Four Storey Mixed-Use Development comprising eight offices, eleven multiple dwellings and associated basement car parking.